|

 Lieutenant Steed cleared his throat and nodded towards the

-Sergeant lifted the Countess to her rather wobbly feet.
-"Miss
+Countess to her rather wobbly feet.
+"Miss Ravenwood, this

-Ravenwood, this is the woman who attempted your abduction?"
-Steed
+is the woman who attempted your abduction?"
+Steed asked.

-asked.
 Still laughing, all Marion could do was nod.
-Steed
+Steed turned

 "Yes, sir," Sam answered.
 "She was the leader."

-staff car.
-He then climbed in beside her and pulled the door
+of the staff car.
+He then climbed in beside her and pulled

-closed.
-Steed opened the front passenger door, then turned and
+the door closed.
+Steed opened the front passenger door,

 "Thank you, Lieutenant," Foyle responded with a smile, and shook